 Our Arctic Archive

-These Arctic experiences were archived through work with linocuts on textile and paper, video, and photography.
-The Sámi musician and joiker Lávre Johan Eira has composed the soundtrack of the exhibition.
+These Arctic experiences were archived through linocuts on textile and paper, video, and photography.
+Ramona Salo Myrseth and Katarina Skår Lisa collaborated with Longyearbyen-based filmmaker Tom Warner to document their work, and the Sámi musician and joker Lávre Johan Eira composed the exhibition's soundtrack.

 Salo Myrseth and Skår Lisa are independent artists, but in their collaborative projects they poetically explore their Sea Sámi background.
 Their work tells a story about their heritage and their contemporaneity.
 It is a dialogue about profounding political issues emerging from the experience of colonialism for both Nordic and Sámi societies today, such as right to land and culture.
 They are concerned with creating artworks in relation to ecology, culture, care, and nature.